'We ate each other one by one': The gruesome story of Alexander Pearce the cannibal convict

 Sarah Island was said to be absolutely unbearable, with limited supplies, freezing cold weather, frequent whippings and gruelling labour, so it's no wonder the prisoners tried to escape.

-Less than eight weeks after his arrival, Pearce and seven other convicts, were on the run.
-Pearce's' group included Alexander Dalton, Thomas Bodenham, William Kennerly, Matthew Travers, Edward Brown, Robert Greenhill and John Mather.
+Less than eight weeks after his arrival, Pearce and seven other convicts were on the run.
+Pearce's group included Alexander Dalton, Thomas Bodenham, William Kennerly, Matthew Travers, Edward Brown, Robert Greenhill and John Mather.

 The men were cutting pine logs when they overpowered their supervisor and bolted into the bush.
 But the odds were already stacked against them when they set off with woefully inadequate supplies for a journey through some of Australia's most hostile, unexplored lands.